What About the Family?

 Address family assignment situations through policies, exceptions – or both

-Mobility leaders are also challenged with the process of structuring programmes to accommodate all possible family circumstances.
+Mobility leaders are also challenged with the process of structuring programs to accommodate all possible family circumstances.
 Do they make the polices broadly applicable and then address individual circumstances through exceptions?
-Or do they make their programmes more complex, built from the ground up to accommodate all possible circumstances?
+Or do they make their programs more complex, built from the ground up to accommodate all possible circumstances?

 Sponsor no-cost family mobility initiatives

-During several of the insideMOBILITY sessions, attendees mentioned low or no-cost solutions their organisations had implemented to support relocating families.
+During several of the insideMOBILITY sessions, attendees mentioned low or no-cost solutions their organizations had implemented to support relocating families.
 Here are two examples: